rttrorg/rttr/doc/md_pages/binding_classes.md

 Classes {#binding_classes_page}
 =======

-For registering classes in RTTR you use a class called @ref rttr::class_ "class_".
+For registering classes in RTTR you use a class called @ref rttr::registration::class_<T> "registration::class_<T>".
 Its name is supposed to resemble the C++ keyword, to make it look more intuitive.
-It has member functions for register @ref rttr::class_::constructor() "constructors", @ref rttr::class_::property() "properties",
+It has member functions for register @ref rttr::registration::class_<T>::constructor() "constructors", @ref rttr::registration::class_<T>::property() "properties",
-@ref rttr::class_::method() "methods" and @ref rttr::class_::enumeration() "enums".
+@ref rttr::registration::class_<T>::method() "methods" and @ref rttr::registration::class_<T>::enumeration() "enums".
 These functions have the same interface and work in the same way like register the global symbols.
-Every call to these member functions, will return a reference to *this*, in order to chain more registration calls.
+Every call to these member functions, will return @ref rttr::registration::bind "bind" object, in order to chain more registration calls.

 Let's start with a simple example.
 Consider the following C++ class: